-ProCare took out this award for the 2021 (presented in February 2022).
+ProCare took out this award for 2021 (presented in February 2022).
 New Zealand’s largest and most diverse co-operative of healthcare professionals, ProCare represent more than 170 general practices across the greater Auckland region, with over 800,000 enrolled patients

 Originally formed in the 1990s, 2019 saw them formally become a co-operative.
 What stood out in their winning nomination was their strong drive behind the WHY of becoming a co-operative and their continuous work on ensuring they are guided by co-operative principles.

-The change from a corporate to co-operative came about after 18 months of consultations and a 94% shareholder vote of YES – let’s do it.
+The change from a corporate to a co-operative came about after 18 months of consultations and a 94% shareholder vote of YES – let’s do it.
 Since then, ProCare has continued to grow from strength to strength.

 They moved quickly to bring the co-operative vision to life.
 It has allowed easier entry to practice ownership for younger GPs and nurses and exit for retiring GPs and nurses.
 It’s fantastic to see how this co-operative move will support succession planning and address the pressures on independent general practices.

-ProCare have embodied cooperation amongst co-operative principles very early on.
-In partnership with another one of our members – Southern Cross Health Society - they launched their new delivery model of primary healthcare, CareHQ virtual health services.
+ProCare has embodied cooperation amongst co-operative principles very early on.
+In partnership with another one of our members – Southern Cross Health Society – they launched their new delivery model of primary healthcare, CareHQ virtual health services.